v-scornell/MD-100T00-Windows10/Instructions/Labs/0601-Configuring and Managing Local and Share Permissions.md

-# Practice Lab: Configuring and Managing Permissions and Shares
+# Practice Lab: Configuring and Managing Local and Share Permissions

 ## Summary

-In this lab you will learn how to create folders and manage local and share permissions.
+In this lab you create folders and manage local and share permissions.

 ### Scenario